hmadland/460/journalHW4.md

 Once completed I merged back to master

 ## Page 3
-For Page 3 I built a loan calculator where the user could input the loan ammount, interest rate, and length of loan.
+For Page 3 I built a loan calculator where the user could input the loan amount, interest rate, and length of loan.
 After submission the form returned the monthly payments and total paid.
 The form uses POST.
 ```bash
 @{
     ViewBag.Title = "Page3";